gather-data/gather-public/content/docs/setting-up.md

 ![null](/assets/screen-shot-2018-07-09-at-10.37.49-pm.png)

 Just enter the name for the View (ex.
-Customers, Payments, Partners, Users, etc.) and select the data source from the Connections you've already added.
+Customers, Payments, Partners, Users, etc.) and select the data source from the integrations you've already added.

 Repeat this step as needed for each View you want to see.